loadsys/CakePHP-Skeleton/README.md

 * `bin/migrations` (Set up the DB with the latest schema.)
 * `bin/cake Seeds.seed fill vagrant` (Populate the latest set of development data from the seeds.)

-**@TODO:** These final two steps could really be rolled into the vagrant provisioning step.
+**@TODO:** These final steps could really be rolled into the vagrant provisioning step.

 ### Configuration

 App configuration is stored in `Config/core.php`.
-This configuration is then added to (or overwritten by) anything defined in the environment-specific config file, such as `Config/core-vagrant.php` or `Config/core-production.php`.
+This configuration is then added to (or overwritten by) anything defined in the environment-specific config file, such as `Config/core-vagrant.php` or `Config/core-staging.php`.

 Database configurations for all environments is stored in `Config/database.php` and switched using an environment variable.